MrMarans/FoundersAI/README.md

-This is just some tests to implement in the website
+This repository is used to write tests for implementations for a website.